andrewdavidmackenzie/pigg/README.md

   Disconnected View" initially
 * LED output display is a clickable control now to reduce space used
 * Updated lots of dependencies.
 Almost all are on the latest versions available
 * Hardware compatibility tests are run in CI.
-Added "hw_tests" that are a set of tests running piggui against piglet and porky running on real Hardware (Pi Zero, Pico and Pico 2) connected to my server, using a custom GH runner
+Added "hw_tests" that are a set of tests running piggui against pigglet and porky running on real Hardware (Pi Zero, Pico and Pico 2) connected to my server, using a custom GH runner
 * Lots of test improvements across all subprojects
 * A number of small visual improvements around menus, dialogs, sizes etc.